-Low-dimensional discrete-time dynamical systems are amenable to several analytical techniques, and hence can be well understood compared to other systems.
+Low-dimensional discrete-time dynamical systems are amenable to several analytical techniques and hence can be well-understood compared to other systems.
 The examination of resonance phenomena in this scenario was for ease of numerical and theoretical analysis.
-However, it is reasonable to assume that similar behavior occurs in a higherdimensional chaotic system described by both maps and differential equations.
+However, it is reasonable to assume that similar behavior occurs in higher-dimensional chaotic system, described by both maps and differential equations.
+In fact, SR has been reported for spatially extended systems (spatiotemporal SR) [112], e.g., in coupled map lattices [58].
+A possible area of future work is the demonstration of phenomena analogous to spatiotemporal SR with a network of coupled excitatory-inhibitory neural pairs.

 The close resemblance of the merging of attractors with critical phenomena has possible relevance to SR in Ising systems.
-Although numerical studies have reported SR in a kinetic Ising system, it seems to be inconclusive as the primary peak strength of the normalized residence-time distribution shows only a monotonic behavior [16].
-This response profile is identical to that observed in the DAT map for $a_0 < 2$ .
-A study of kinetic aspects like hysteresis is planned, which should give information concerning the phase dependence of the resonance behavior.
+Although numerical studies have reported SR in kinetic Ising system, it seems to be inconclusive as the primary peak strength of the normalized residence-time distribution shows only a monotonic behavior [163], [164].
+This response profile is identical to that observed in DAT Map for $a_0 < 2$.
+A study of kinetic aspects like hysteresis is planned to be undertaken, which should give information concerning the phase-dependence of the resonance behavior.
+The relation of nonlinear resonance to the phenomena of deterministic diffusion [66, 104] is another area of further study.

-The observation of SR in chaotic systems also has implications for the area of noisy information processing.
+The observation of 'SR' in chaotic systems also has implications for the area of noisy information processing.
 It has been proposed that the sensory apparatus of several creatures use SR to enhance their sensitivity to weak external stimulus, e.g., the approach of a predator.
-Some experimental work on crayfish has provided supporting evidence for this assertion [17].
-The above study indicates that external noise is not necessary for such amplification, as chaos in neural networks can enhance weak signals.
+Some experimental work on crayfish have provided supporting evidence to this assertion [48].
+The above study indicates that external noise is not necessary for such amplification as chaos in neural networks can enhance weak signals.
 As chaotic behavior is extremely common in a recurrent network of excitatory and inhibitory neurons, such a scenario is not entirely unlikely to have occurred in the biological world.
-This can, however, be confirmed only by further biological studies and detailed modeling of the phenomena.
+This can however be confirmed only by further biological studies and detailed modeling of the phenomena.